North Carolina Supreme Court Hears Arguments in Redistricting Case

 - The Common Cause plaintiff also appealed the remedial state House map that was adopted by the General Assembly for being a pro-Republican partisan gerrymander that violates the state constitution.

-- The Republican legislative defendants appealed the remedial congressional map — drawn by a court-appointed special master — that is only in place for the 2022 election cycle.
+- The Republican legislative defendants appealed the interim congressional map — drawn by a court-appointed special master — that is only in place for the 2022 election cycle.
 These defendants tried to dismiss their own appeal of the congressional map before the North Carolina Supreme Court after the U.S. Supreme Court agreed to hear their case regarding the ISL theory, but that motion has not yet been ruled on.

 First, the court heard from the attorney representing the Harper plaintiffs who appealed the remedial state Senate map that was passed by the General Assembly after the North Carolina Supreme Court struck down the General Assembly’s original map for being a pro-Republican gerrymander.
 The attorney began by discussing her opposition to the legislative defendants’ motion to dismiss their own appeal of the remedial congressional map in light of their simultaneous appeal raising the ISL theory in the U.S. Supreme Court.
 Justice Robin Hudson began by asking the attorney, “What would be the consequence if we did dismiss the [legislative defendants’] appeal” of the remedial congressional map?
 The attorney for the Harper plaintiffs responded by stating that if the North Carolina Supreme Court dismisses the appeal, it should stipulate that, as a matter of North Carolina law, all of the arguments regarding the remedial map are waived, specifically the arguments that invoke the federal Elections Clause and the ISL theory.
 She added that if the court were to dismiss the legislative defendants’ appeal — without specifying that the legislative defendants’ ISL theory arguments contravene North Carolina state law — then there is a risk that the legislative defendants’ will tell the U.S. Supreme Court that these arguments were never waived under North Carolina law.
 The attorney stated that, alternatively, it would be optimal if the North Carolina Supreme Court heard the appeal of the congressional map in full and affirmed the trial court’s decision to impose an interim remedial map for 2022.
 She also asked that the court hold that North Carolina law authorizes judicial review of congressional maps under the North Carolina Constitution and rule that the legislative defendants’ Elections Clause argument be waived since it is not even contained in the legislative defendants’ opening brief regarding their appeal of the remedial congressional map.